Pop quiz! Which one of these do home sellers find most stressful?

 But how do you know which ones are worth making?

-First, refer to your home inspection and the list of recommendations that your agent should be giving you.
+First, refer to your home inspection and the list of recommendations that your realtor should be giving you.

 Any big-ticket items will most likely be on here.

-Some of the bigger things to fix before selling your house include the following:
+Some of the bigger things to fix when getting ready include the following:

 - Air conditioning